The Québec maritime Blog

 How to get there

-Bas-Saint-Laurent snowmobile trails are accessible from Gaspésie (TQ5 trail), the state of Maine (trails #544 and #561), the province of New Brunswick (trails TQ85 and #35) and the region of Chaudière-Appalaches (trails TQ5 and #35).
+Bas-Saint-Laurent snowmobile trails are accessible from Gaspésie (TQ5), the state of Maine (trails #544 and #561), the province of New Brunswick (TQ85 and trail #35) and the region of Chaudière-Appalaches (TQ5 and trail #35).

 Rivière-du-Loup is an amazing gateway for snowmobilers from the Maritime provinces, the United States and even regions to the west such as Ontario.
 The town centre is easily accessible by snowmobile and a great starting point for several different snowmobile rides.